djmattyg007/IdiotScript/README.txt

 your own instruction set.
 If you want if/elseif statements that move the pointer, you can do just that.

+A small but important change is how output is collected and presented.
+In mooshmoosh's version, it is assumed that you will always want the output in CSV format.
+In this version, you can take the data put into the collector (which you pass to the script runner to collect input for you), and format it however you wish.
+Two default formatters are
+provided: the CSV formatter, which behaves identically to mooshmoosh's implementation, and the Newline formatter, which separates each input by a newline character, and each input group with another newline.

 Finally, there's a small hack in place to allow you to represent newline characters in your scripts.
 Instances of '\n' will be converted to actual newline characters when the script is parsed.